mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 13th, 2021

 **Today's JavaScript Progress**: Added filtering functionality to the data pagination and filtering project that I have been working on.
-It looks like there is a little bug happening here but I will tackle it soon.
+It looks like there is a little bug happening but I will tackle it soon.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-048)
 &nbsp;